 Russia is a country that appeals to the imagination with its colorful buildings that reflect a turbulent history.
 So big that it is partly in Europe and partly in Asia.

-The start of our world trip and the Transmongolia Express.
-Our stops in Russia are Moscow and Irkoetsk (Lake Baikal).
+The start of our world trip and the Trans Mongolian Railway.
+Our stops in Russia are Moscow and Irkutsk (Lake Baikal).
 By traveling by train through Russia you can really see how large and diverse this country is.
 You travel through different time zones and different landscapes.

 Before you go